DattaAnupam/PalindromeNumber/README.md

 strcmpi(): To compare two strings, case insensitive (i.e. 'A' and 'a' are treated as same) printf(): For console output. scanf(): For user input.

+.exe file is also uploaded so anyone can run the file by double clicking on the .exe file only, no need to open .c file.